dwheelerau/edna-container/README.md

 10. A running screen will be replaced by a download link to the results (zipped folder).
 Any errors will be reported in the command prompt window.
 ![Analysis completed](image6.PNG)

+If you wish to re-use the pipeline in the future, simply open the Docker-desktop app and follow the instructions from Step 5.

 ## Running the image in a container on Linux
 1. Make sure you have Docker installed on your OS
 2. Pull the image from a terminal window